-- Doing your research before you decide to adopt an animal will help you to make a good and informed choice about whether you can care for an animal and what animal would be most suitable.
+- Doing your research before you decide to adopt an animal will help you to make a good and informed choice about whether you can care for an animal and what animal would be most suitable for your situation.

 - It is important that you are able to set aside adequate time to feed, exercise, groom, and interact with/play with your companion animal for their entire lifetime.

-4. Is your home suitable for the companion animal you are considering adopting?
+4. Is your home suitable for the animal you are considering adopting?

 - Some landlords do not allow their tenants to have animals.
 This means that having a companion animal can affect how easy it is to find a rental property and is something that you should consider if you are renting.